 About Hyperoptic: Hyperoptic is a UK Fibre to the Building provider with over 100k homes live or in progress across 12 UK cities.
 Hyperoptic works with property owners, developers and professionals, designing and installing fibre infrastructure to new buildings and existing developments across the UK.

-About Dana: American-born Dana was educated at the Massachusetts Institute of Technology (MIT) and Tufts University.
-Before co-founding Hyperoptic, she worked in various roles at Sapient, O2 and Oracle.
+About Dana: US-born Dana was educated at the Massachusetts Institute of Technology (MIT) and Tufts University.
+Before Hyperoptic, she worked in various roles at Sapient, O2 and Oracle.
 In recognition for her role in pioneering the shift to Gigabit Britain, Dana was awarded a CBE in the 2018 Honours List.